We’d be happy to expand upon any of the concepts covered in this lab. We offer many options to support you and your students:

 Library instruction sessions are individually customized for your class assignment(s) by the librarians who teach them.
 Instruction sessions taught in the library typically provide hands-on searching experience for students in addition to demonstrations, learning activities, etc. We can also come to your smart classroom.

-In Winter 2020, 97% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.
-Check out our infographics to see what CSUSB students are learning in library workshops and instruction sessions.
+In Fall 2020, 99% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.

 Library Guides are online resource pages that librarians create for you.
 Relevant resources such as pertinent websites, databases, tutorials, books, and articles are individually selected then collocated in one place for your students.
 You can use your Library Guide on its own, link it to your class website, or incorporate it into your Blackboard course.